Comment on page

 The pathway cross slope (i.e., side-to-side) should be no greater than 1:50 (1.15º).

-Cross slopes can be difficult for individuals to navigate if too steep because more power and/or balance on one side is required.
-This is a similar issue as experienced on a tilted walkway in a funhouse, a swinging bridge moving side-to-side when you’re walking on it, or mowing the grass on a hill.
+Cross slopes can be challenging for individuals to navigate if too steep because more power and/or balance on one side is required.
+This is a similar issue as experienced on a tilted walkway in a funhouse, a swinging bridge moving side-to-side when walking on it, or mowing the grass on a hill.

 There should be no steps required for access to any entrances.